 Alongside all of our proud achievements, there remain challenges for us to tackle.
 We don't shy away from this.
-For example, capturing and sharing our impact as part of a complex, whole-systems approach is not easy, and we are experimenting with techniques such as Ripple Effects Mapping to evaluate our Active Places pilot.
-We hope this will allow us to capture and share both intended and unintended impacts of this work in two County Durham communities.
+For example, capturing and sharing our impact as part of a complex, whole-systems approach is not easy.

 We embed learning into both formal processes, and our informal interactions and culture - which includes both our staff team and board members.